smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 ##### Fields

--  Subset to Type:   When this list display has been called directly from the menu, the LSAM menu passes a parameter to signal the program whether the call came from the Operator Replay menu (Type = Screen), or from the Events and Utilities Menu (Type = SCANSPLF).
+-  **Subset to Type**: When this list display has been called directly from the menu, the LSAM menu passes a parameter to signal the program whether the call came from the Operator Replay menu (Type = Screen), or from the Events and Utilities Menu (Type = SCANSPLF).
 Function key F15 can be used to force a change to the Subtype, or to remove subsetting and show all Response rules of both types.
--  Search content:    Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
+-  **Search content**: Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
 When <**F16**> is pressed a second time, the search continues from after the last matching record, using the same Search content data.
 Press <**Enter**> a second time (with no options typed), or press <**F5=Refresh**> to start a new search.
--  Opt:               Type option from list displayed near the top of this screen.
+-  **Opt**: Type option from list displayed near the top of this screen.
 Refer to options definitions, below.
--  Capture ID:        A label that groups together all of the data capture rules that apply to a single Operator Replay script Sequence number.
+-  **Capture ID**: A label that groups together all of the data capture rules that apply to a single Operator Replay script Sequence number.
 (This field is more important when data capture is used with the SCANSPLF command, and only serves Operator Replay screen capture as a useful means of labeling captured data when it appears in the captured data debug log file list, or when prompting for a Capture ID from Response Rules.)
--  Seq:               The sequence of the data capture rule.
+-  **Seq**: The sequence of the data capture rule.
 This number determines the order in which data capture rules are executed.
 The effect of this sequence number is more noticeable when there are captured data response rules associated with each data capture definition, in that it imposes a high level of control over the sequence of response rules that might apply to a given screen format (or to a SCANSPLF spool file).
--  MM-DD-HH.MM:       A portion of the time stamp of the log entry, showing the month, day, hours and minutes.
+-  **MM-DD-HH.MM**: A portion of the time stamp of the log entry, showing the month, day, hours and minutes.
--  T:                 Type: C = screen capture, S = SCANSPLF data capture.
+-  **T**: Type: C = screen capture, S = SCANSPLF data capture, M - Message Management
--  Script/SPLF:       The name of the Operator Replay Script, or the name of the spool file that was processed by the SCANSPLF command.
+-  **Script/SPLF**: The name of the Operator Replay Script, or the name of the spool file that was processed by the SCANSPLF command.
 The value shown here is defined by the value in the T (Type) field.
--  Number:            For an Operator Replay Script, the Sequence number of the step when the screen data was captured.
+-  **Number**: For an Operator Replay Script, the Sequence number of the step when the screen data was captured.
 For a spool file, the spool file number within the job where the spool file was found.
--  JobNbr:            The IBM i Job Number of the job that executed the Operator Replay script or the SCANSPLF command.
+-  **JobNbr**: The IBM i Job Number of the job that executed the Operator Replay script or the SCANSPLF command.
 This number helps to distinguish among list entries that belong to the same, or to different jobs.

 ##### Functions